Stabledog/bin-pub/tox-py/README.md

 * Add 'add all child dirs'

-* add -p for 'plain matching list of dirs' (don't cd)
+* Add -i for 'print matching entries, plus info about each (# of names, last modified, contents of .tox-desc'

 * Add 'prune all matches'